jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 	iocage start ClamAV
 ```
 5) Setup a Tasks -> Cron Jobs on the FreeNAS server to run this script with the
- scan location as a parameter,  i.e. run_clamav_scan.sh "scan target".
+ scan location as a parameter,  i.e. `run_clamav_scan.sh "scan target"`.
 This
  script does some error checking and then runs the scan - an email will be sent
  upon completion.
 You can configure multiple scans with different scan locations
  and start times based on your needs.
 The script can now be run concurrently as